aaronjconway/aaronconwaylo.com/docs/dictionary/appraisal.md

 This is how the lender ensures that the property they are securing the loan against is worth the amount they are lending.

-Appraisers are highly speclized indivuals, that must have bachelor degree and must shadow a certified appraiser for an entire year before being able to appraise themselves.
+Appraisers are highly specialized indivuals that must have degree and shadow a certified appraiser for an entire year before being able to appraise themselves.

-Although the appraisal order is carried out by the lender, it's done through an appraisal management company.
-An appraisers is not part of either the lender or the realtor on purpose, to have an unbiased assesment of the property.
+The Appraisal is ordered by the lender but is done through a third part to ensure no bias.

+Neither the lender or the realtor can influence the appraiser.

 An Appraisal is different from an [**Inspection**](inspection)